vmware-archive/nsxraml/md-version/nsxvapi.md

 6.2.3 | Method introduced.

 ### /2.0/services/policy/securitypolicy/serviceprovider/firewall
-Working with Service Composer Firewall Applied To Setting
+Working With Service Composer Firewall Applied To Setting
 -------------
 You can set the applied to setting for all firewall rules created though Service Composer to either Distributed Firewall or Policy's